uwblueprint/ADR/design-doc-template.md

 -	Not end-to-end solutions but can we use existing pieces of other projects (e.g. auth)?

-## Technical Design (write justification for any non-trivial design decisions)
+## Technical Design (write justification for all non-trivial design decisions)

 -	Technology selection (list all alternatives and talk about pros and cons)
 -	Frontend component design